AdrienVannson/doreisa-internship/report/report.typ

 = Performance evaluation <performance-evaluation>

+== Bigger chunks

+All the experiments presented in the previous section were realized using chunks of data with a negligible size, to avoid having the effective computation influence the results.
+In this section, Doreisa is evaluated performing an analysis on an array composed of a varying number of $1000 times 10000$ chunks (40 chunks per node in the cluster).
+The analysis is also more expensive: we compute the mean of the values obtained after calling the function $x mapsto sin(sqrt(x+1))$ element-wise.

+#figure(
+    image("resources/exp-06.svg", width: 90%),
+    caption: [Analysis with big chunks of data],
+) <big-chunks-eval>

+The results are shown in @big-chunks-eval.
+We can notice that the overhead introduced by Doreisa is negligible compared to the effective computation time.

+The experiment was realized before the development of the iteration preparation mechanism.
+With this optimization, the Doreisa overhead could be further reduced.

+== Forced data movements

+For some computations, it is impossible to perform all the computations directly where the data is produced, and data movements are required.
+Consider the task of computing the sum of the coefficients of $M + f(M)$, where $f(M)$ is M flipped on its first axis.

+While this computation could technically be further optimized, Dask is not able to as shown on the task graph corresponding to this computation for an array with $3 times 1$ chunks, represented in @flip-sum-task-graph.

+#figure(
+    image("resources/flip-sum-task-graph.png", width: 50%),
+    caption: [Task graph of a computation requiring data movements], ) <flip-sum-task-graph>

+@big-chunks-eval-data-movements shows the time taken to perform this computation with a chunk shape of $40 N times 1$, where $N$ is the number of nodes in the cluster.
+We can notice that due to the data movements required, each iteration takes more time than before, even if the actual computation is far simpler.

+#figure(
+    image("resources/exp-06-data-movements.svg", width: 90%),
+    caption: [Analysis with big chunks of data, data movements required], ) <big-chunks-eval-data-movements>

+Even if the total amount of transmitted data per iteration is proportional to the number of nodes in the cluster, the time per iteration doesn't grow: the high-performance network connecting the nodes of the supercomputer is performant enough not to become a bottleneck.

 == Integration with Parflow

 The integration with Parflow was realized by Andrès Bermeo Marinelli, engineer in the team.